 Skip to main content

-Using Categories
+Using Dimensions

 Written by Matt Spurr

-Understanding Categories
+Understanding Dimensions

-Key characteristics of categories:
+Key characteristics of dimensions:

-- Created by fiscal sponsor admins only
+- Created by admins only

 - Can be enabled for specific organizations or all organizations

-Common category examples for nonprofits:
+Common dimension examples for nonprofits:

 • Program - Track different programs or initiatives